Sujjan19/xilinx-axicdma/README.md

 # xilinx-axicdma

+A zero-copy Linux driver and a userspace interface library for Xilinx's AXI CDMA.
+It bridges the high-throughput transfers between the PS and FPGA PL fabric on the ZynqMP processing system.

 Xilinx AXI CDMA character-device driver and a small user-space library that wraps the driver to provide simple, convenient APIs for moving data between PS DDR and PL BRAM on Xilinx Zynq/ZynqMP systems.

 This repository contains two primary components:

 - Kernel character device driver: `driver/axi_cdma.c` — exposes `/dev/axicdma<N>` device nodes and supports mmap-based DMA buffer allocation, ioctl-based transfers, and registering external dma-buf buffers.
 - User-space library: `src/libaxicdma.c` with header `include/axicdma/libaxicdma.h` — a thin wrapper that provides easy-to-use functions: `axicdma_init`, `axicdma_malloc`, `axicdma_transfer`, `axicdma_register_buffer`, and `axicdma_close`.

+Buffers
+- The driver exposes DMA-capable, contiguous, coherent buffers from kernel to userspace via mmap.
+These buffers are suitable for zero-copy DMA transfers between PS DDR and PL BRAM and are the primary mechanism used by the library and examples in this repo.

 License: GPL-2.0